High School Story/Reflections/Memories:

 I went from Highland High right to Westminster College for jazz performance.
 One of the highlights was playing at Donta's Jazz club in Hollywood.
 After two years I transferred to the U of U to the music department while considering enrolling in the electrical engineering program.
 There is nothing quite like standing on the 50 yard line at halftime soloing my guts out to a crowd of 30,000 football fans.

 I quit playing the trumpet after college and got serious about a career and earning an income.
 20 years passed with life experiences like being laid off (several times!), the birth of my beautiful daughter Katie, divorce, etc. and I suddenly found myself somehow hollow.
-I "came back" in 2003 and now play jazz better than ever before!
+I "came back" to playing the trumpet in 2003 and now play jazz better than ever before!

 UPDATE November 2016: